ogcio/ogcio-ds/docs/contributing/running-locally.md

 ```

 ### Fixing Node 16+ errors
-If you've previously installed `govuk-frontend` locally using Node v14 or earlier, you may see `node-sass`-related errors when updating to Node v16.
+If you've previously installed `ogcio-ds` locally using Node v14 or earlier, you may see `node-sass`-related errors when updating to Node v16.

 To get rid of these errors, delete the `node_modules` folder, then run: